• Skip to primary navigation

 12. Videographer

-Average hourly wage in the United States is $31.82.
+The average hourly wage in the United States is $31.82.
 A videographer’s job entails using filming equipment to capture videos for advertising, marketing, or education.
 They also use video editing software to produce high-quality footage.

 13. A career counselor

 The national average hourly wage is $14.70.
-A career coach’s responsibilities include assisting clients in identifying professional goals, developing new skills, and planning their future career paths.
+A career coach’s responsibilities include:

 Required skills: You should be familiar with the job market in your field, possess excellent active listening skills, and be knowledgeable about leadership and business success strategies.